asanakoy/kaggle-lyft-motion-prediction-av/README.md

 cd src/2nd_level && python infer.py
 ```

 The file witn final predictions will be saved to `src/2nd_level/submission.csv'.

+Directory structure example (i.e., how it should look like after everything is trained and predicted) is in [directory_structure.txt](directory_structure.txt).

 ## Extra
 - To skip training the 1st level models, you can download the pretrained weights by running `bash download_1st_level_weights.sh`.